ISSUE STATEMENTS

 • What’s happening now?

-Late in 2024, an Economic Advancement Committee (EAC) was formed to make recommendations on how to implement suggestions made by VisionFirst.
+Late in 2024, an Economic Advancement Committee was formed to make recommendations on how to implement suggestions made by VisionFirst.
 The team consisted of:

 • City Commissioners: Tyler Curtis and Becky Smith